Facebook Tracking Pixel

 What Conditions Can Be Treated by a Physiotherapist?

-Physiotherapy can aid in the treatment of various conditions that impact the musculoskeletal, neurological, and respiratory systems.
-Some of the conditions that a physiotherapist can treat include spinal problems such as back pain, sciatica, and stiff/painful neck; joint problems such as arthritis, injury, and pain/swelling/stiffness in joints like shoulders, hips, and ankles; and injuries to muscle, ligaments, cartilage, and tendons, including conditions such as Repetitive Strain Injury (RSI).
+A physiotherapist can help treat a variety of conditions that affect the musculoskeletal, neurological, and respiratory systems.
+Examples of the conditions that can be treated by a physiotherapist include spinal problems such as back pain, sciatica, and stiff/painful neck; joint problems such as arthritis, injury, and pain/swelling/stiffness in joints like shoulders, hips, and ankles; and injuries to muscle, ligaments, cartilage, and tendons, including conditions like Repetitive Strain Injury (RSI).

 Physiotherapy is also beneficial for post-surgical rehabilitation, including rehabilitation after orthopaedic surgery such as hip and knee surgery, as well as general physiotherapy after general surgery.
 Additionally, physiotherapy can assist with fractures by accelerating the healing rate and helping to regain full function once the bones have healed.

-Having knowledge about the different conditions that physiotherapy can aid with can be helpful in determining whether it is an appropriate treatment choice for your specific needs.
+Understanding the various conditions that physiotherapy can assist with can be advantageous in deciding whether it is a suitable treatment option for your specific requirements.

 chartered physiotherapist